lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-We have a 512-bit private key, which means a 512-bit modulus, hence the signature of 512 bits (64 bytes).
+We have a 512-bit private key, which corresponds to a 512-bit modulus, resulting in a 512-bit (64-byte) signature.

 ## Verify the document